 There are always those incidents that happen and no one plans for them.
-But, what you might not realize is most of these mistakes are completely avoidable.
+But, what you might not realise is most of these mistakes are completely avoidable.
 You know the basics of wedding etiquette, but there are other etiquette errors that commonly cause wedding day blunders — and you don’t know about them.

 Having a Night Out Before the Big Day

 It might sound like a great idea to go out and celebrate the night before your wedding, but remember tomorrow is one of the most important days of your life.
 You are going to have photographs taken, be the center of attention, and you don’t want to do that while looking hungover or sleep deprived.